04 Jan Travel and Stay Trim

 For me, 2014 ended with a trip to Argentina.

 The point of a vacation is to spend time with friends and family and to take a break from the ordinary—to explore a new environment, to taste delicious foods and flavors, to forget about your Gmail inbox.
+But before we can begin to make all these memories and explore new places, other aspects like finding cheaper rates for travel insurance, getting visas sorted, vaccinations and packing do come first.
+Once this is all sorted, it’s time to have fun, no matter where you end up going!

 We are accustomed to believe that a vacation inevitably ends in weight gain, but this misconception is just an excuse to be lazy.
 Vacations are thought of as “anti-diets,” but indulging to such an extreme is not worth it.
 Once we open the door to our homes we become flooded with guilt and insecurities.